Wood Graining [ woo d-greyn-ing ] noun

-For exterior applications, we suggest Old Masters Spar-Marine Varnish or Water-Based Spar-Urethane because of its excellent durability and Ultraviolet Absorbers (UVA).
+For exterior applications, we suggest Old Masters Spar-Marine Varnish or Ascend Exterior® Water-Based Clear Finish because of its excellent durability and ultraviolet absorbers.

 This section includes some helpful rules to follow to determine what direction the grain should be going when your project is finished.

-- The two boards running vertically on the far left and the far right always run the full length of the door.
+• The two boards running vertically on the far left and the far right always run the full length of the door.

-- The boards running horizontally in the door will always reach from one outside vertical board to the other outside vertical board.
+• The boards running horizontally in the door will always reach from one outside vertical board to the other outside vertical board.

-- All other boards and panels will run vertically between the horizontal boards.
+• All other boards and panels will run vertically between the horizontal boards.

 The numbers in the illustration indicate an ideal sequence for wood graining and the dotted lines suggest the places to use tape.

 For doors and some other wood graining projects, a solution for joints or cross-grained corners is needed.

-- What can I wood grain?
+1. What can I wood grain?

-- Must I strip off the old paint or varnish?
+2. Must I strip off the old paint or varnish?

 Removing the old finish is almost always best, but it may not be necessary on your project.
 If the old finish is in good condition, it may be possible to wood grain over it.

-- What if I don’t get the wood grain pattern I desire, can I change it?
+3. What if I don’t get the wood grain pattern I desire, can I change it?

 Yes, as long as the stain is still wet.
-You can simply erase by rewiping the stain over the pattern you don’t like and use the tool again.
+You can simply erase by re-wiping the stain over the pattern you don’t like and use the tool again.

-- How long will it take to do a steel door?
+4. How long will it take to do a steel door?

-- Can I wood grain my door while it is still on the hinges?
+5. Can I wood grain my door while it is still on the hinges?

 Yes, but you will find it much easier to work with when it is lying flat.

-- Can I touch up the finish?
+6. Can I touch up the finish?

 Yes, you can touch up scratches and imperfections as you can on most finishes.
 Most often chips and scratches can be hidden by dabbing stain on the damaged area with an artist brush.
 If the damage is severe it may be a good idea to go back to the base paint, then stain and follow up with polyurethane.
 Perfect touch ups, like most finish repairs, are hard to achieve.

-- Is the tool the entire secret to wood graining?
+7. Is the tool the entire secret to wood graining?

-- How do I remove the wood graining?
+8. How do I remove the wood graining?